Gozo Region

-Gozo Region (Reġjun Għawdex) is one of five regions of Malta.
+Gozo Region (Reġjun Għawdex) is one of six regions of Malta.
 The region includes the islands of Gozo, Comino and several little islets such as Cominotto.
-The region does not border with any other regions, but it is close to the Northern Region.
+The region does not border any other regions, but it is close to the Northern Region.

-The region was created by the Local Councils Act of 1993.
+It was created by the Local Councils Act of 1993.
 It is the only original region still in existence, since the other two (Malta Majjistral and Malta Xlokk) were split into smaller regions by Act No. XVI of 2009.

-Subdivision
+Administrative divisions

 Districts

-The region corresponds to Gozo and Comino statistical district.
+Gozo Region corresponds to Gozo and Comino Statistical District.

 Local councils

-Gozo region includes 14 local councils:
+Gozo Region includes 14 local councils: